cs130-w22/Group-B1/README.md

 # Building and Deploying Zoomie Roomies
 The builds and deployments are handled automatically by TravisCI.
 Builds are triggered whenever a pull request is made or a commit is made to the main branch.
-Deployments are made to Heroku whenever commits are made to the main branch.
+Deployments are triggered and made to Heroku whenever commits are made to the main branch.
 The frontend app is deployed at https://use-zoomie-roomies.herokuapp.com/ and the backend is deployed at https://zoomie-roomies.herokuapp.com/.

 For instructions on how to build the frontend and backend apps locally, refer to the README's in the frontend/react and backend folders.